-- Portland Saturday Market, the nation’s largest continuously operating open-air arts and crafts market, is now online.
+- Portland Saturday Market, the nation’s largest continuously operating open-air arts and crafts market, offers convenient online access to shoppers.

-- Crafty Wonderland is transforming its annual event into two virtual markets and online gift guides.
+- Crafty Wonderland hosts two virtual markets (around Christmas and Mother’s Day) as well as online gift guides.

 - Hood River Marketplace lets you to shop products, takeout and gift certificates from Hood River businesses.

 - Genuine Wallowa County features handmade items from 65+ local makers from Wallowa County and the Nez Perce Tribe.

 - Bush Barn Art Center Online Marketplace showcases the Salem Art Association’s ceramicists, jewelers, woodworkers and more.